• Proposed

 There are no data regarding the population size and trend.

-Population Trend: Uncertain
+Population Trend: Unknown

 Habitat and Ecology

 This species was collected from the mossy trunk of a Populus tremula (Wallroth 1833).
 No further direct information is provided, but this raises doubts as to whether it is a true Cantharellus as species of this genus are mycorrhizal.
-Concerns over its taxonomic placement are furthered as Wallroth (1833) compares its habit to that of Peltigera aphthosa - a lichen!
+Concerns over its taxonomic placement are furthered as Wallroth (1833) compares its habit to that of Peltigera aphthosa - a lichen.

 Threats